dassystem/pixelit-server/readme.md

 ### Pixelit Server Features
 * Automatically find, display and cycle all active python scripts using `pixelit.py`
-* Approximate display time for longer messages

 ### How to setup Pixelit Server

 1. Put all your python scripts using pixelit.py into a `./active-apps` directory.
 You may also just use symbolic links via `ln -s` for that.
-Also pixelit.py and config.py need to be in this directory.
+Also `pixelit.py` and `config.py` need to be in this directory.
 Symbolic links are highly recommended.
 ```text
 Example stucture of the directory to cycle through dota-led.py and weathercurrent.py: